abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-Suppose you have an array of items:
+Suppose you have an array of items, and we can call `printLineItem` to print out the formatted details:

 ```ts
 const items = [